analyticascent/stylext/README.md

 I will continue improving this project by experimenting with other various machine learning models and ensemble techniques.
 After the course, it will now go through the following stages:

 * Create a time-series model that can "fingerprint" user tweet habits (potentially giving away their time zone).
-* Expand the entire model to include more training features, and the feeds of all US senators and representatives.
+* Expand the entire model to include more training features and the feeds of all US senators and representatives.
 * Continue improving the accuracy over time while also developing ways of subverting those same techniques as well.

-There are numerous ways of defining ideal accuracy and a near infinite number of ways of combining various features in various model approaches.
+There are numerous ways of defining ideal accuracy and a nearly infinite number of ways of combining various features in various model approaches.
 This will be an open-ended project that I intend to continue improving until I get too occupied with other things.
 That likely will not be an issue until next year, maybe.

 #### Stages Executed for Project Completion: